Daniel-VDM/Easy-Seq2Seq-chatbot/README.md

 Since the goal of the script is to try out various different parameters and datasets, the script can save and load models (vocab, LSTMs and all).
 The user can choose where to load and save the models.
 Note that any change to the chatbot object may mess up the saved model, however, there are backups (model weights and vocab pickle files) for each saved model that could be used to reconstruct the model.

 ## User Guide
 **Dependencies:** Python 3.6+, Numpy, Keras, Tensorflow, nltk, spaCy.
-It is recommended to have a GPU and have Tensorflow use the GPU (required a supported NVIDIA GPU).
+It is recommended to have a GPU and have Tensorflow use the GPU (requires a supported NVIDIA GPU).
 Also, it is recommended to have around 4 GB of system memory for relatively large models with a reasonable batch size.

-### Data & Vocab file details and spec
+### Data & Vocab json file spec
+As expected, these files must be a `.json` file and **both** require the following attributes:

+*

 ### Script options